cloudpetticoats/deep-reinforcement-learning/README.md

 ### 2.3 For Testing

 If you don't want to train the model yourself.
-We have provided the trained model under `./models/` of each algorithm.
+In each algorithm, we have provided the trained model under `./models/` of each algorithm.
 You can run `test.py` directly for visualization testing.

 ### 2.4 For Training

 If you want to train the model yourself.
-In each algorithm, run `main.py` to train, save the trained model to the `./models/` directory, and then run `test.py` to perform visualization tests.
+In each algorithm, run `main.py` to train, save the trained model to the `./models/` directory, and then run `test.py` to perform visualization testing.

 # _3.Performance_